 Signs and Symptoms of a Vehicle Short

 - Low voltage when trying to start your car.
-(Longer cranking time).
+(Long cranking time).

 - Lights dim while cranking the engine over.

 - Needing a jump in the mornings or when the vehicle has not been started for long periods of time.

-Using a 12-volt test light as shown below you can locate most shorts.
+Using a 12-volt test light, as shown below, you can locate any short or parasitic draw.

 Steps to Find an Electrical Short on a Vehicle

 - First, disconnect the negative or positive battery terminal.

 - Clip the end of the test light to the battery terminal.

 - Place the other end of the test light on the terminal.
-If there is a short the test light will light up.
+If there is a short or electrical draw, the test light will light up.